StarkArk/classifying_credit_risk/README.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-The logistic regression model predictions for healthy loans were accurate with relatively few false positives(Precision 1.00) and false negatives(Recall .99).
+**Healthy Loans:** The model predictions, sampled and oversampled, were accurate with relatively few false positives(Precision 1.00) and false negatives(Recall .99).

-**Ordinary Sampled Method:** The predictions for high risk loans are less accurate with relatively more false positives(Precision .85) and false negatives(Recall .91).
-Ideally, we would like to reduce the false negative for high risk loans so that we find more of the high-risk loans that Banks would be best off avoiding
+**Ordinary Sampled Method:** The predictions for high risk loans were less accurate with relatively more false positives(Precision .85) and false negatives(Recall .91).
+Ideally, we would like to reduce the false negatives for high risk loans to find more of the high-risk loans that lenders would prefer to avoid.

 **OverSampled Method:** Oversampling significantly reduced the # of false negatives, from 56 down to 4.
 Successfully detecting more high-risk loans compared to the less balanced original training sample (615 vs 563).
 False positives, loans eroneously labeled 'high-risk', did increase.
 This is acceptable given that a bank should be more focused on avoiding/reducing bad loans rather than picking up a marginal number of 'healthy' loans.

+**Overall:** The OverSampled Method was superior, with a higher balanced accuracy (99.4% vs 95.2%) and fewer False Negatives (4 vs 56), correctly labelling more of the high risk loans
+(615 vs 563).